2025 Mazda CX-60 Problems: 3 Issues Every Owner Should Know

-According to Au7o's analysis of 0+ owner reports, the 2025 Mazda CX-60 has 2 documented known issues.
-No issues are rated critical, indicating generally reliable ownership.
-Across all issues, repair costs range from $0 to $0.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 2025 Mazda CX-60 has 3 documented known issues, with 1 rated critical.
+The most serious is PHEV hybrid system malfunction — false electrical leak detection (Recall AS007A) ($0-$0 repair).
+Across all issues, repair costs range from $ to $.
 DIY maintenance guides at au7o.io.

 On the 2023-2025 Mazda CX-60 2.5L Skyactiv-G PHEV I4, the CX-60 PHEV experiences charging system faults where the vehicle refuses to charge, displays error messages, or stops charging mid-session.
 The onboard charger module occasionally fails to communicate with charging stations, and the charge port latch can freeze in cold weather.
 Mazda has released multiple software updates to address charging reliability but issues persist for some owners.